cogdog/truwriter/README.md

 You can copy and paste from that .txt file into the import field of the settings for TinyMCE Advanced (it's a small chunk of json).

 ## Relatively Cool New Features & Updates

+**Alternative Text For Header Images** Optional field added that should be used!
+Provide an alternative text for an image for better web accessibility.

 **Header Image and Caption Options** New theme options to make thes fields required (default), optional, or not used.
 Sometimes people don't want images atop their writing or used on archive listings.